 If you've not tried protein shakes as a way to help your training yet, they're a great way to help your body recover and build muscle.
 If you're starting your fitness journey by lifting weights, and wondering why you're not seeing much in the way (or should that be whey?) of results, it might be that you're not getting enough protein.

 Protein is very important as it's the building block of muscle.
 If you're doing lots more exercise than you used to, especially if you're doing resistance training like push ups, sit ups or weightlifting, you need to get more of it in your diet.
 Protein shakes are an easy solution to this problem: you can fit them in between meals in place of a snack and they're packed full of protein, often between 20g and 30g per scoop.

-Many commercial protein powders are made with whey isolate, a dairy by-product, while others are made with soy, pea protein and other vegan-friendly alternatives.
+Many commercial protein powders - including those on our best protein powder for weight loss list - are made with whey isolate, a dairy by-product, while others are made with soy, pea protein and other vegan-friendly alternatives.
 However, lots of them share a common problem: they're often full of artificial sugar and sweeteners.